 By interactive, we don’t mean clicking “C – more parking” in a text-based survey.
 That’s dull.
 It’s more engaging to zoom on a map and drag markers to suggest new parking locations.

 Lengthy project PDFs and text-based surveys can feel like homework.
-Make it fun to “learn while answering” with pop-ups, scenario rankings, image selections, and visual star ratings!
+Make it fun to “learn while answering” with pop-ups, scenario rankings, visual preferences, and star ratings!

 Planners can’t fund all projects.
 MetroQuest gamifies budgeting to foster appreciation for tradeoffs.
-Given a pile of coins, people run out well before funding all of their priorities.
+Given a finite pile of coins, participants must prioritize their preferred investments.

 When it comes to engaging the public on multifaceted initiatives – like comprehensive plans or transportation projects – multiple choice data can fail when scrutinized by public officials.
 Constraints and tradeoffs must be well understood by the public for their input to be meaningful.
 MetroQuest is the only public survey tool purpose-designed for planning.
 It weaves in planning education, gamifies learning, and collects informed public input you can trust!

 If you’re serious about collecting informed input, it’s time to make public engagement fun!
 Use MetroQuestto embed and gamify education within your online surveys.

 “Because informed input is the greatest kind of input, the tool is designed to educate the public about a project and then quickly collect their informed feedback.
 What we’ve seen is that incorporating online citizen engagement has been a resounding success so far”

 – Jefferson Grimes, Director of Public Involvement, TxDOT